The first Vee-Jay session took place in May of 1956, and the tunes recorded

 For some reason, in August 1958, Vee-Jay re-released "Sugar Girl"/"Didn't I Say" on its Abner subsidiary.
 They hadn't sent it out for review in 1957, and they didn't break with tradition this time either.

-In September 1959, Jubilee issued "Crying In The Chapel," backed with "Forgive And Forget," which had been recorded in January of that year.
+In September 1959, Jubilee issued the other two sides, "Crying In The Chapel," backed with "Forgive And Forget."
 Unfortunately, it's this inferior version of "Crying In The Chapel" which is so often heard on oldies stations.
 In spite of the poor quality of the songs, the September 21 reviews ranked both sides as "good."

 By the end of 1959, things weren't looking too bright.
 Financial